tyrauber/acts_rateable/README.md

 		post.rate?( author )

-The rate will be returned in the user has rated the resource, otherwise false will be returned.
+The rate will be returned if the user has rated the resource, otherwise false will be returned.

 ### author.has_rated?( resource )